EyeSeeTea/d2-reports/README.md

 This report shows data values for data sets `NHWA Module ...`.
 There are two kinds of data values displayed in the report table:

 1. Data values that have comments.
 2. Data values related pairs (value/comment), which are rendered as a single row.
-The criteria to stablish a relationship between data elements is:
+The pairing criteria is:

     - Comment data element: `NHWA_Comment of Abc`.
     - Value data element: `NHWA_Abc`.

-The API endpoint `/dataValueSets` does not provide all the features required for this report, so we use a custom SQL View.
+The API endpoint `/dataValueSets` does not provide all the features we need, so we use a custom SQL View.
 It will be included in the generated metadata.

 We use the data element group to put data elements in the same sections together.
 Note that only data elements belonging to a data element group will be displayed.